LIKO-12/LIKO-12/docs/Documentation/README.md

 ### Welcome to the official documentation of LIKO-12.

-!> Please note that the documentation is not finished and it's still being written !
+!> Please note that the documentation is not finished and is still being written !

 ---
 ## Cheatsheets